My Little Grass Shack in Kealakekua, Hawaii: Composition

 The song was written by Tommy Harrison and Bill Cogswell for Kona's Independence Day celebration in 1933.
 The scene was set by the Kona Historical Society:

 Kealakekua Bay was the setting for the annual Fourth of July canoe races...
 During the festivities, a new song written in honor of the occasion was sung for the first time in public.
 As unfamiliar lyrics rang out over the water, smiling hula dancers swished to and fro, laughing as they imitated swimming fishes and eating two-finger poi with their nimble fingers.
 The crowd applauded their approval and demanded an encore performance.

 Cogswell, a Montana native working in Honolulu who in the 1950s became managing director of the Hawaii Visitors Bureau, was accompanying visitors to the Big Island of Hawaii when he wrote the lyrics, a parody of a 1924 song, "Back in Hackensack, New Jersey".
-Harrison, who composed the music, showed the song to Hawaiian songwriter and band leader Johnny Noble, a leading figure in hapa haole music.
+Harrison, who composed the music, showed the song to the Hawaiian songwriter and band leader Johnny Noble, a leading figure in hapa haole music.
 Noble had already heard the song but rejected it because of its similarity to "Hackensack" and because "everyone seemed to have claimed writing it."
-Harrison persisted and Noble relented upon the recommendation of Variety magazine correspondent Mabel Thomas.
+Harrison persisted and Noble relented upon the recommendation of Mabel Thomas, a Variety magazine correspondent.

 He faced two challenges: Revising the melody to avoid conflicts with "Hackensack" without altering Cogswell's words, as he was "inspired by the lyrics" and their "nostalgic appeal", and crafting the song into a hit:

 He set to work revising the music, removing the phrases which to him seemed unoriginal, putting in the touches which... make all the difference between a pretty good song and a song-hit.
 It was not easy...
 For days Johnny worked at the piano, playing phrases over and over, scribbling in notes and rests, and still he was not satisfied.
 There was something he wanted to do to it, but it would not come.
 And then, quite suddenly it did...
 'Honey dear,' he grinned at [his wife Emilie], as he turned from the piano, his eyes shining.
 'It's done, and it's good, isn't it?'"

 In naming "My Little Grass Shack" one of the "50 Greatest Songs of Hawaii", as chosen by a panel of experts, Honolulu magazine singled out Noble's contribution: "This light-hearted ditty exemplifies composer and band-leader Johnny Noble's talent at creating hapa haole tunes tailor-made for tourists' tastes, but palatable for locals as well."

 Noble published the sheet music under the title "My Little Grass Shack in Kealakekua".
 In "Notes on Hawaiian Music", Noble said, "The first two thousand copies sold locally went like hot cakes—the demand for the song was too great.
 I ordered another two thousand and they too were sold out within a few weeks."
 With offers from many mainland music publishers, he awarded publishing rights to San Francisco-based Sherman, Clay & Co. for a $500.00 advance against royalties.